csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 ### Managing Time with the _cue()_

-The _cue()_ object is the Pysco
+The _cue()_ object is the Pysco&nbsp;
 [context manager](http://docs.python.org/2/reference/datamodel.html#context-managers)
-for controlling and manipulating time in a score.
+&nbsp;for controlling and manipulating time in a score.
 Time is a fundamental concept in music, and the _cue()_ object elevates the role of time to that of other control such as _if_ and _for_ statements, synthesizing time into the form of the code.